HVS CODE OF COMMUNITY

 In many cases, you may find that “calling someone in” can be what is needed to solve a conflict, and may foster an honest and open conversation to help the company reach the fastest path to a resolution.
 However, there may be times when you may need to “call someone out” or to use the concern resolution path.
 Know that you may always report a concern or complaint regardless of whether you have first called someone in.

-Level Two: If you are not comfortable directly addressing the issue at hand, or if no resolution is reached, your next points of contact can be any of the following individuals*, who will be prepared to consult with higher level HVSF management and Board, as needed.
+Level Two: If you are not comfortable directly addressing the issue at hand, or if no resolution is reached, your next points of contact can be any of the following individuals*, who will be prepared to consult with higher level HVS management and Board, as needed.
 We encourage concerns of level 2 and above to be made in writing, when possible.

 • Company Manager